eso28599/resNMTF_paper/README.md

 # ResNMTF

 > [!NOTE]
-> To reproduce results from the paper "Multi-view biclustering via non-negative matrix tri-factorisation" (i.e. for the **Bioinference conference reproductibility prize**) please download this repository and knit using R the `reproduce_results.rmd` file (`rmarkdown::render("input.Rmd")` if you aren't using RStudio).
+> To reproduce results from the paper "Multi-view biclustering via non-negative matrix tri-factorisation" (i.e. for the **Bioinference conference reproductibility prize**) please download this repository and knit using R the `reproduce_results.rmd` file (`rmarkdown::render("reproduce_results.rmd")` if you aren't using RStudio).
+The output .html file is found [here]{https://github.com/eso28599/resNMTF_paper/blob/main/reproduce_results.rmd}. ç
 This repository contains the files needed to recreate the results from the paper "Multi-view biclustering via non-negative matrix tri-factorisation".
 This README file details the strucute of the repository.

 The repository makes use of our R packages `resnmtf` and `bisilhouette` which can be installed via: